-At Babergh and Mid Suffolk, we're all about waste reduction and recycling, and you can read our waste policies here.
+At Babergh and Mid Suffolk, we care about waste reduction and recycling.

-Most importantly, look at how you might be able to reduce your waste first, and where you can't, look to reuse and recycle wherever possible.
+Look at how you might be able to reduce your waste first.
+Where this isn't possible, try to reuse and recycle as much as you can.

-Head over to the Suffolk Recycles website to find out all of the ways you can reduce and re-use your waste - including information about cloth nappies, composting, charity shops, refill schemes and much more!
+Visit the Suffolk Recycles website to find out how you can reduce and reuse your waste.
+It includes information on cloth nappies, composting, charity shops, refill schemes and more.

-If occasionally, your bins are too full for more recycling or an item is too big to fit in your bin you may wish to consider the following options.
+If your bins are too full or an item is too big to fit in your bin, you may want to consider the following options:

-Visit one of the Suffolk Recycling Centres run by Suffolk County Council.
-Visit their website to find recycling centre locations, opening hours and further information.
+Visit one of the Suffolk Recycling Centres that are run by Suffolk County Council.

-Additional recycling can be put in any clear / see-through sack, and placed by the recycling bin on recycling collection day.
+Additional recycling can be put in any transparent (clear) sack, and placed by the recycling bin on your collection day.

-Additionally, any cardboard which can’t fit in the bin, needs to be flattened, with all packaging / polystyrene removed, and placed by the recycling bin - Please note that we are unable to take any cardboard which is soaked.
+Any cardboard which can’t fit in the bin, needs to be flattened, with all packaging / polystyrene removed, and placed by the recycling bin - Please note that we are unable to take any cardboard which is soaked.

 In Mid Suffolk, we provide an authorised sack scheme for additional general waste (refuse) and garden waste.

-In Suffolk there are over 1,000 recycling banks for a wide range of materials including glass, textiles, paper, cans, tins, cartons and books.
+In Suffolk there are over 1000 recycling banks for materials - including glass, textiles, paper, cans, tins, cartons and books.

 Garden waste can't be put in your refuse or recycling bins.